-American grad student Randi Wallace travels to Britain to study mythology with Prof. Ian Matheson.
+American graduate student Randi Wallace travels to Britain to study mythology with Professor Ian Matheson.
 She arrives expecting a stodgy old academic, but Ian is young, and the two are immediately attracted to one other.
-That complication quickly pales when Randi spends a night camping on the moors and is bitten by a werewolf.
+That complication quickly pales when Randi spends a night camping on the Moors and is bitten by a werewolf.
 For the rest of the series, Randi and Ian investigate supernatural phenomena together while they search for a cure for Randi's curse.
-Eventually, their search takes them from British academia to American TV, when they move back to Randi's native California, and Ian becomes host of a trashy TV talk show focusing on psychic phenomena.
+Eventually, their search takes them from British academia to American television, when they move back to Randi's native California, and Ian becomes host of a trashy television talk show focusing on psychic phenomena.
 The series was an old-style romantic comedy with a touch of horror.
 Written by

 Marg Baskin <firstname.lastname@example.org>

 A joint American/English production, the first 14 episodes were produced entirely in England.
-When the English backers dropped out, the production moved to Los Angeles, all of the English supporting cast were dropped, Dr. Matheson became a occult talk-show host, and the show was renamed "Love and Curses."
+When the English backers dropped out, the production moved to Los Angeles, all of the English supporting cast were dropped, Dr. Ian Matheson became an occult talk-show host, and the show was renamed "Love and Curses".
 See more »